crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Some weapon types have special abilities.
 Axes are able to cleave through multiple enemies in a single swing, hitting enemies in an arc around the wielder with every attack.
-Polearms can reach farther and allow the wielder to attack an opponent two squares away, and even reach over monsters.
-Use the 'v' command to target a specific monster with a reaching attack, or use Autofight ('tab') to reach automatically.
+Polearms can reach.
+When you move or attack, if there's no adjacent foe in that direction, they can hit enemies that are two squares away instead, in a straight line or just to the side.

 Unarmed Combat is a special fighting skill.
 It allows your character to make a powerful attack when unarmed and also to punch with the off hand as an